lubuntu-team/manual/source/3/3.1/3.1.4/startup-disk-creator.rst

 .. image::  statup-disk-creator.png

 To actually create the disk press the :guilabel:`Make Startup Disk` button.
 A dialog will appear asking if you want to write the disk image and all data will be lost to make the disk press the :guilabel:`Yes` button.
 Another dialog box will show up asking for your to enter your password to make sure it is you making this disk and then the image will be written with a progress bar.
+Once done you will get a dialog saying :guilabel:`The installation is complete` and an :guilabel:`OK` button.

 How to Launch
 -------------